Casto Méndez Núñez: Caribbean, 1862–1864

-In October 1862, Méndez Núñez was ordered to command of the paddle gunboat Isabel II, on which he had once served, and he took command of her on 1 November 1862.
+In October 1862, Méndez Núñez was ordered to command the paddle gunboat Isabel II, on which he had once served, and he took command of her on 1 November 1862.
 She got underway on 14 November and arrived at Havana on 8 December 1862.
 From January to March 1863 Isabel II carried out patrols along the coast of Cuba to interdict the flow of arms and other contraband onto the island.
 During political unrest in Venezuela, he left Havana on 23 May 1863 bound for Puerto Cabello and La Guaira.
 Upon arriving at Puerto Cabello, local authorities informed him that the port was blockaded, but Méndez Núñez took the position that no recognized government existed in Venezuela, and on that basis ignored the local authorities and entered the harbor, where Isabel II landed a Spanish Marine Infantry force which protected all foreign diplomatic representatives, citizens, and property.
 He personally negotiated an agreement under which no one opened fire.
 On 29 June 1863, he departed La Guaira to transport the chargé d'affaires of the United Kingdom and Spain and Venezuelan General José Antonio Páez to Puerto Cabello to sign the agreement, which took effect a few days later.
 For engaging in diplomacy that prevented bloodshed and defused the crisis in Venezuela, he received the thanks of the Commander General of Havana and the Government of Spain.

 After departing Venezuela, Méndez Núñez stopped at San Juan, Puerto Rico, and Santo Domingo before arriving at Santiago de Cuba on the southeastern coast of Cuba, where Isabel II took on coal and dropped off a schooner captured in Santo Domingo.
 Receiving word that the Dominican Restoration War had broken out on Santo Domingo, he brought 650 Spanish Army troops, a battery of horse artillery, mules, and 19 horses and put to sea.
-Isabel II arrived at Puerto Plata on the moonless evening of 27 August 1863, where a maritime pilot informed Méndez Núñez that 200 Spaniards were holding out in a fort under siege by 2,000 rebels who planned to attack at dawn.
+Isabel II arrived at on the moonless evening of 27 August 1863 at Puerto Plata, where a maritime pilot informed Méndez Núñez that 200 Spaniards were holding out in a fort under siege by 2,000 rebels who planned to attack at dawn.
 Isabel II picked her way through uncharted shallows, anchored at 22:00, and completed disembarkation of the troops at 01:30 on 28 August.
 The Spaniards attacked the rebels at 02:00, taking them completely by surprise and quickly scattering them, relieving the fort.

 On 1 January 1864, Méndez Núñez returned to Havana, where Isabel II was scheduled to undergo an overhaul.
-Leaving Isabel II, he took command of the screw frigate on 22 January 1864and returned to action off Santo Domingo aboard her, establishing a blockade of Manzanillo and Monte Chisti.
+Leaving Isabel II, he took command of the screw frigate on 22 January 1864 and returned to action off Santo Domingo aboard her, establishing a blockade of Manzanillo and Monte Chisti.
 After returning to Havana, he relinquished command of Princesa de Asturias on 9 August 1864.